Busted! 2 US soldiers caught smuggling $12 million worth of meth into South Korea -- Sott.net

 Busted!
 2 US soldiers caught smuggling $12 million worth of meth into South Korea

-Customs officials at Incheon International Airport confiscated the drugs in December after an X-ray scan found them hidden in cereal boxes that were part of care packages being sent to the soldiers.
+According to the US military newspaper Stars and Stripes, the two 20-year-old privates, stationed at the Camp Humphreys base near Pyeongtaek, tried to send 9lbs worth of meth using the military's mail service, hiding the drug inside boxes of cereal.

+"It's the largest amount of drugs found coming through the APO [Army Post Office]," senior prosecutor Kang Susanna told the Stars and Stripes by telephone.

+The scheme was uncovered in December, when a package sent through the Military Postal Service Agency was intercepted by customs at Incheon International Airport after suspicious items were detected on X-ray.
+The ensuing investigation involved local police, customs, the Pyeongtaek prosecutor's office, US military police and the American Drug Enforcement Administration (DEA).

-Prosecutors said the meth seized had a street value of 13.6 billion South Korean won, or $12 million, and could potentially have been used by 130,000 people.
+The methamphetamine, sent from California, had a street value of 13.6 billion South Korean won ($12 million), and could have been used by 130,000 people, the Stars and Stripes reported prosecutors as saying.

-"It's the largest amount of drugs found coming through the APO," senior prosecutor Kang Susanna said in a telephone interview.

-The Pyeongtaek office, which is under the Suwon district office, worked closely with police, the airport customs office as well as U.S. military investigators and the Drug Enforcement Agency, the statement said.

-The soldier who was not detained is accused of receiving the drugs at his APO address and giving them to the other soldier who then handed it over to a civilian off post.
-Prosecutors said the suspects planned to sell the drugs.

 Reader Comments